THIS CLASS IS ON HIATUS UNTIL 2018

 We have 8 modules for the course.
 Each module consists of a study video, an assignment, and a live webinar critique (we use GoToWebinar) and all webinars are recorded for you to watch anytime you wish

-THIS CLASS STARTS SATURDAY, NOVEMBER 19TH AND IS LIMITED TO TWENTY STUDENTS.
+THIS CLASS STARTS SATURDAY, MAY 6, 2017 AND IS LIMITED TO TWELVE STUDENTS.
 MEETING TIME IS 9AM, PACIFIC

 A selection of Black and White images made by previous students in the portrait classes.